The art of photography

 Some photos need the subject or the foreground to be sharp and clear with the background out of focus to give maximum emphasis to the subject.
 Sometimes the whole photo needs to be as sharp as possible so that everything everything is in focus.
 This is known as controlling the depth-of-field and it depends on the type of lens used and the aperture that the lens is set at.
 The greater the depth of field the more the nearer and the further away items will be in focus at the same time.

-In the first photo on the right, a telephoto lens was used with the aperture set at f11, making the depth of field too great.
-The background is only slightly blurred and so the peregrine does not stand out very well.
+In the top photo on the right, a telephoto lens was used with the aperture set at f11 and focused on the peregrine, but the depth-of-field at f11 was to great, so the background is only slightly blurred and the peregrine does not stand out very well.

-In the second photo, the same lens was used but it was set at f4 making the depth of field much smaller.
-So the background is more out of focus allowing the sparrowhawk to stand out.
+In the lower photo, the same lens was used and was focused on the sparrowhawk but it was set at f4 making the depth of field much smaller.
+So the background is more out of focus causing the sparrowhawk to stand out.

 3) Check for distractions.

-When you are composing your photo and the subject of the photo seems to be in the right place, take a quick look around the rest of the frame to see if there is anything there that may catch the eye and detract from the subject enough to spoil the whole photograph.
+When you are composing your photo and the subject of the photo seems to be as you want it, take a quick look around the rest of the frame to see if there is anything that should not be there.
+You may have been concentrating so much on the main subject that you fail to spot something that will catch the eye later and distract enough to spoil the whole photograph.

 Learn more about these three rules and other rules from books, photo magazines or the Internet.